NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 What should I do if I have blood in my urine?

 If you see blood in your urine, with or without symptoms of cystitis, you should contact your GP immediately for further advice

-Your GP will normally investigate blood in the urine as a matter of urgency.
+Your GP will normally investigate blood in the urine urgently.
 Most GPs will perform some simple, baseline tests.
-You may be commenced on antibiotics to treat a presumed infection.
+You may be started on antibiotics to treat a presumed infection.
 However, if the urine test result comes back showing no evidence of infection, you will normally be referred to your local urology department for more detailed investigations using the "2-week wait" (fast-track) system.

 What are the facts about blood in the urine?

 - the commonest cause of blood in the urine in the UK is infection (cystitis)

 - proven blood in the urine, whether visible or non-visible (found on a urine test), should always be investigated

 - 1 in 5 adults with visible blood in the urine and 1 in 12 adults with non-visible blood in the urine are subsequently discovered to have bladder cancer